26 Aug The Costs of Large-Scale Ethanol Extraction

 - Your plan should accommodate corrosion and API 653 inspections.

-Keeping in mind that flammable liquid leakages, like ethanol, are catastrophic.
+It’s also important to remember that flammable liquid leakages, like ethanol, are catastrophic.
 Fires and explosions from flammable chemical leaks have the potential to seriously injure those people near the occurrence, as well as destroy the tank, the building it is in or near, and any other object nearby.
 The risk factor only increases as you move to large-scale production.

-If you want to skip most all of this pain, you might consider deploying high throughput CO2 systems.
-Compared to ethanol, CO2 systems are:
+If you want to skip most all of this pain, you might consider deploying high-throughput CO2 systems.
+Compared to ethanol, CO2 systems:

 - Consume only a tiny amount of power – 500-700 amps